MicrosoftDocs/common-data-model-and-service/common-data-model/edu-k12-accelerator.md

 ## Track and Report Attendance app

-Educators can easily track and reports attendance in the Attendance application.
+Educators can easily track and reports attendance in the attendance application.
 This application can also be modified to use on a table or phone to increase ease of using it.

 <!--note from editor: The email addresses in this screenshot are not approved fictitious content.
 When we don't use an approved one from the CELA list, we are supposed to use @example.com, not @test.com, and we're not supposed to use first and last names.-->